-This section contains essential information for how to use your group's funds, how to submit a financial transaction form (FTF) on LionLink and important information to be aware of as you make purchases for events and activities.
+This section contains essential information for how to use your group's funds, how to submit a purchase request form on LionLink and important information to be aware of as you make purchases for events and activities.

 What is LionLink?